Homs: Old City and subdivisions

 The Old City is the most condensed area of Homs, and it includes the neighbourhoods of Bab Tadmur, Bab al-Dreib, Bab Hud and the immediate vicinity of the citadel, covering an area of 1.2 km2.
 Little remains of the Old City; its walls and gates were demolished in the Ottoman era, but a short section of fortified wall with a circular corner tower still exists.
 Half a kilometre to the south, a large earth mound marks the site where the citadel once stood.
 To the north of the citadel lies the Christian Quarter, known as "al-Hamidiyah".
 This neighbourhood is one of the few areas of Homs that retains its older look, with most of the alternating black-and-white stone buildings dating from the Mamluk era.
 They are still used as shops and dwellings, and there has been recent renovation.

 At the time of the Abbasids, Homs was known for its seven gates.
 They were Bab al-Souq (Gate of the Market), Bab Tadmur (Gate of Palmyra), Bab al-Dreib (or Bab al-Deir), Bab al-Sebaa (Gate of the Lions), Bab al-Turkman (Gate of the Turkmen), Bab al-Masdoud (Closed Door), and Bab Hud (The Gate of Hud).
 Only two gates—Bab Tadmor and Bab al-Dreib—remain today.
 The oldest of Homs' mosques and churches are located in the Old City.

 Homs consists of several subdivisions outside the Old City.
 The large neighbourhood of Khaldiyah spreads along its northern edge which is bordered by Al-Bayadah and Deir Baalbah, while the more modern neighbourhoods of al-Sabil, al-Zahra Jub al-Jandali and Armenian quarter are situated to the east of the Old City.
 South of it are the neighbourhoods of Bab al-Sebaa, al-Mreijeh, al-Adawiyya, al-Nezha, Akrama and beyond them lay the Karm al-Loz, Karm al-Zaytoun, Wadi al-Dhahab, al-Shamas, Masaken al-Idikhar and Dahia al-Walid neighbourhoods.
 The modern commercial centre lies to the west in the neighbourhood of Jouret al-Shayyah, and further west are the upscale neighbourhoods of Qusoor, al-Qarabis, al-Baghtasia, al-Mahatta, al-Hamra, al-Inshaat, Karm al-Shami, al-Ghouta and Baba Amr.
 The suburb of al-Waer is located even further west, separated from the city by areas of farmland called al-Basatin and the Orontes River forming a green belt where it is forbidden to build anything.
-The Baath University complex and dormitories are located on the western-southern edge of the city next to the neighbourhood of Akrama.
+The Homs University complex and dormitories are located on the western-southern edge of the city next to the neighbourhood of Akrama.